Jeetnishad/SOC-HOME-LAB/Incident-Reports/REPORT-03-Powershell.md

-# Incident Report 02 – PowerShell Activity Detection
+# Incident Report 02 – PowerShell Execution Detection

-## Executive Summary
+## Incident Summary

-This incident report documents the detection and investigation of PowerShell activity performed within an authorized SOC Home Lab environment.

-The objective of this exercise was to validate Wazuh's capability to monitor PowerShell execution, collect endpoint telemetry through Sysmon, and generate security alerts for analyst investigation.

-The activity was performed in a controlled lab environment, and no unauthorized actions were executed.
+A PowerShell execution event was detected on the Windows 10 endpoint monitored by Wazuh.
+The activity was captured through Sysmon and forwarded to the Wazuh Manager for analysis.
+This lab validates the organization's ability to detect PowerShell execution and investigate endpoint telemetry.

 ---